top of page

 Having been a power user of GeoProbe and Petrel over the past many years, I have now adopted PaleoScan as my preferred software application for 3D seismic interpretation.

-• PaleoScan is shockingly powerful ‘next generation’ software, built and supported by a small French company called Eliis based near Montpellier in the South of France.
+• PaleoScan is extremely powerful ‘next generation’ 3D seismic interpretation software, built and supported by a small French company called Eliis based near Montpellier in the South of France.

 • PaleoScan’s powerful functionality allows the very fast interpretation of every mappable horizon in a 3D survey.
 The resulting horizons can then be coloured by TWT/depth with contours, amplitude (or any attribute) with TWT/depth contours and with RGB blend/spectral decomposition data which can reveal depositional geometries with stunning clarity.